quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 - The SCHC protocol is used to compress the CoAP, UDP, and IPv6 headers before sending the packets over the LPWAN link layer.
 - The SCHC protocol is implemented as a single SCHC `Instance` on each host.
-- The SCHC Instance is hardwired into the protocol stack of each host, meaning that it is not dynamically loaded or unloaded.
+- The SCHC `Instance` is hardwired into the protocol stack of each host, meaning that it is not dynamically loaded or unloaded.
 - All of the traffic is compressed and decompressed using those SCHC Instances.

-- The packets feature little variations in their headers, requiring little to no Compression Rules updates.
+### Requirements for the minimal architecture

+In this simplistic scenario, which is representative of some LPWAN deployments, the requirements for the minimal architecture are as follows:

+- The Set Of Rules (SoR) of Host A MUST be compatible with the SoR of Host B. Such compatitibility requires that rules IDs and Rule Descriptors are consistent between the two `Instances`.
+Parsers of both `Instances` MUST be compatible, meaning that they MUST delineate the same header fields in the same order and with the same semantics.
+- Whenever Host A compresses a packet, it MUST use the same SCHC Context as Host
+  B. This means that the SCHC Context MUST be synchronized between the two `Instances`.
+This communication session is referred to as a SCHC `Session`.

+#### Discussions

 **Why `Instance`?** Here we use the term SCHC `Instance` to refer to the SCHC protocol routine that is running on each host.
 This is different from the SCHC